-The FWSP is a federally funded financial aid program, administered by the Office of Financial Aid, which enables students to earn a portion of their financial aid award.
+The FWSP is a federally funded, need-based financial aid program, administered by the Office of Financial Aid.
+This program enables students to earn a portion of their financial aid offer.
 This program offers a positive alternative to loan indebtedness through meaningful part-time employment.
 Weekly work schedules are mutually determined by the student and the employing department to suit the student's class/exam schedule and the employer's needs.
-By federal regulation, the work schedule cannot interfere with a student's class schedule.
-Federal Work Study is a need-based program, and is awarded on a first-come, first-served basis.
+According to federal regulations, the work schedule cannot interfere with a student's class schedule.

-Students may also utilize their Federal Work Study awards by participating in community service through the Community Service Work Study Program (CSWSP).
+Students may also utilize their Federal Work Study offers by participating in community service through the Community Service Work Study Program (CSWSP).
 This program is designed to locate and develop off-campus community service jobs and offer referrals for eligible students.
-Community service improves the quality of life of local residents, as well as encourages student awareness and continued participation in society at large.
-Students may assist with programs related to health care, child care, literacy training, education (including tutoring), welfare, and social services.
+Students may assist with programs related to health care, childcare, literacy training, education (including tutoring), welfare, and social services.
 Some students may serve as mentors for educational and recreational activities or work as counselors in areas such as career counseling.

 To determine eligibility for the FWSP and CSWSP, students must apply for financial aid at Florida State University by completing the Free Application for Federal Student Aid (FAFSA), and by submitting all other required documentation.

 Florida State University recognizes and rewards high academic achievement and awards scholarships on a competitive basis.
 All eligible students will automatically be considered at the time of their admission for these scholarships, which are administered by the Office of Admissions.
 Additional information can be found by visiting https://admissions.fsu.edu/freshman/scholarships/.